 Hundreds of thousands of families in Singapore hire foreign domestic workers (from the Philippines, Indonesia, and other approved nations) to cover a range of duties.
-However, employers should be aware that domestic workers are only allowed to perform certain duties like caring for children and the elderlies, as enforced by the Ministry of Manpower.
-For example can maids wash cars, which household chores can they perform?
+However, employers should be aware that domestic helpers are only allowed to perform certain duties like caring for children and the elderlies, as enforced by the Ministry of Manpower.
+But, can maids wash cars, for example?
+Which household chores can FDWs perform?

 Foreign domestic workers’ duties usually include cleaning, washing, ironing, shopping, cooking, and taking care of children, elderly family members, or pets.
 Additionally, they can also run occasional errands.

-By doing these and a few other chores on a daily basis, helpers can relieve many of the pressures on family life and allow both parents to work full time.
-However, employers should take note of government regulations restricting the scope of helpers’ duties.
+By doing these and a few other chores on a daily basis, maids can relieve many of the pressures on family life and allow both parents to work full time.
+However, employers should take note of government regulations restricting the scope of maids’ duties.